mikegehard/Better-Ruby-Through-Design-Principles/slides.md

  * Give you guidance when writing code
  * Some principles may conflict with each other in some situations
  * Use your best judgement
+ * Sometimes SOLID principles don't apply but they make you slow down and think.

 !SLIDE bottom-left
 #Thank you.
 Any questions?